 - What if mom is friendly?
 You can still TNR mom if she is friendly, or socialized, to people.
 If you have the time and resources, you may consider fostering and adopting her out.
 But returning her outdoors is also fine.

 What if kittens and mom are in danger?
 In rare extreme cases, you may determine that it is safer for both mom and kittens to come indoors.
 These cases include if they appear to need medical attention or if the environment will cause immediate harm to the kittens or is about to be destroyed.

 - Under these circumstances, bring the whole family inside to a quiet, small room (like a bathroom).
 You can also use a large dog crate, covered with a blanket.

 - Provide the mother cat and kittens with a carrier as a hiding place, food and water, and a litter box placed as far away from the sleeping and eating area as possible.

 - You can decide to foster the kittens for adoption or return them to their original outdoor home as soon as it is safe, or the family is healthy again.

 - If you believe the cats’ original environment will never be safe for them, you can potentially find a new outdoor home where they can live.
 Remember: Relocation is an absolute last resort.

 - Older kittens.
-If you find kittens outdoors who are over four weeks old, or old enough to be separated from their mother, you must make a decision based on your time and resources.
+If you find kittens outdoors who are over eight weeks old, do TNR immediately

 - Nursing moms.
 If you trap a nursing mother cat during TNR, you may not realize it until you are at the veterinary clinic.
 However, this may be the only opportunity you have to spay her.
 Move forward with the procedure and then return her to the outdoor area you found her as soon as possible so she can reunite with her kittens.
 Don’t worry, mother cats continue to produce milk even after being spayed.